fontforge/designwithfontforge.com/en-US/Italic.md

 ## Mixing variables

 Most italics use all of the variables listed above in various proportions.
-You may find that it is useful to look at a range of italic designs and analyse which variables are being used and in what strength.
+You may find that it is useful to look at a range of italic designs and analyze which variables are being used and in what strength.
 When you do this, you will notice that none of the variables are used at full strength.
 Instead, one of the variables tends to lead, with some limited use of the others.
 The stronger the use of the variables the more contrast your italic will have from the regular.

 It is also notable that in the last ten years we have seen an increasing number of type designers choose to offer not just one italic in their type families, but two or even more.
 It is also notable that dictionaries sometimes make use of more than one style of italic.